duoanwang/Recipe-and-Rating/README.md

 - **`total_fat`**: Represents the fat content in grams.
 - **`n_steps`**: Represents the number of preparation steps in the recipe.
   - **Encoding**: These features are standardized using `StandardScaler` to ensure all features contribute equally to the regression model.

-Nominal Features (1):
-- **`tags`**: Represents the tags of the recipe (e.g., "dessert," "north-american", "60-minutes-or-less").
-  - **Encoding**: Transformed using `OneHotEncoder` to create binary indicators for each tags.

 Feature Transformation
 The preprocessing steps include:

 1. **Standardization**:
    - Applied to quantitative features to ensure they have zero mean and unit variance.

-2. **One-Hot Encoding**:
-   - Converts nominal categories in the `tags` feature into binary columns, enabling the model to use categorical information.

 # Model Performance

 ## Metrics Used